 In Belarus Claus’s Palace is hidden in the Bialowieza Forest.
 The tallest spruce in Europe grows there.
 It’s a 120–year-old and 43–meter-high tree.
 In the forest you can see wooden sculptures of fairy tale characters, among them there are 12 Months.
 They say if you touch your month and make a wish, it will come true.

 Dutch Christmas grandfather is called Sinterklaas.
 He wears a coat and white boots.
 Black Pete helps him and brings gifts for children.

 According to the legend he was born in early winter and parents named him Pakkaine, which means “Frosty” in Karelian.
 He traveled all over the world – because in real life Pakkaine was a merchant.

 Santas are not the same!
 They look different, one is good and the other may chide.
 Everyone has their own personal way to get into the holiday home.

-But, no matter how is the good magician’s name, he is being waited for around the world.
+But, no matter what the good magician’s name is, he is being waited for around the world.
 In his bag he brings not only gifts and sweets, but also joy, hope and love.
 Believe in a miracle!